 Lindera benzoin (Spicebush)

-SIZE AND POT INFORMATION: More details coming in May type: shrub sun needs: Part shade to sun water needs: average, moist height: 6-12' plant spacing: space 6'-8' apart bloom time: April, May bloom color: yellow
+SIZE: 1 gallon pot type: shrub sun needs: Part shade to sun water needs: average, moist height: 6-12' plant spacing: space 6'-8' apart bloom time: April, May bloom color: yellow

 edible parts: twigs can be used for tea.
 The ripe berries, when dried and ground up, can be used like a pepper-like seasoning seasoning salt tolerant.
 Some salt exposure should not be fatal to the plant but some leaf burning may still occur. deer resistant (please note that does not mean deer proof)